khongten001/tidykit-fp/docs/cheat-sheet.md

   Logger.CloseLogFiles;  // Closes files and flushes any pending messages end;

-// IMPORTANT: What happens if you forget to call CloseLogFiles()?
+// Program shutdown best practices:
+// - CloseLogFiles is sufficient for normal program termination
+// - ResetInstance is NOT required at program shutdown
-// - The logger will attempt to flush and close files when the application terminates
+// - The logger will automatically clean up when your application terminates
-// - However, for guaranteed data integrity, always close log files explicitly
+// - For guaranteed data integrity, explicitly call CloseLogFiles try
-// - Consider using try-finally blocks to ensure files are closed even if exceptions occur try
-  // Your logging code here
+  // Your application code
 finally
-  Logger.CloseLogFiles;
-end;
+  Logger.CloseLogFiles;  // This is sufficient for cleanup end;
 ```